baja-blastoise/gbz80-vim-syntax/README.md

 ## Usage
 See the Vim/NeoVim documentation for information on how to automatically apply syntax based on file extension.
 RGBDS works with .asm files, your installation may already have a syntax file associated with that extension.
 If you want to manually apply the syntax file, use the command `set syntax=gbz80`.

+## Example
+Here's how it looks on my NeoVim setup.
+Configured using LazyVim.
+!(lazyvim_example.png)